Gaya Island Resort

 The accommodation is located up on the hillside, with 120 villas and one suite.
 The design is sophisticated and modern yet retains some Sabahan elements, using natural materials.
 All of the air-conditioned rooms have spacious en-suite bathrooms with large bathtubs, and verandas looking towards the rainforest or sea, furnished with day beds.

 There are three different villa categories at Gaya Island Resort.
 Each villa is exactly the same in terms of size, it is just the view that differs.
-The Bayu Villas are located on the lowest level of accommodation.
-Whilst this means they have garden rather than sea views, they are closer to the main facilities.
-The Canopy Villas have partial sea views and are located on a slightly higher level and the Kinabulu Villas are on the highest level and have the best sea views.
+The Bayu Villas are located on a hillside amidst lush rainforest,. these inviting villas offer a peaceful setting with leafy views ranging from the rainforest canopy to the tropical mangroves.
+The Canopy Villas are set amongst a tropical mangrove on a gently sloping hillside, these villas offer a beautiful outlook and are walking distance from the resort's pristine sandy beach, with a selection of rooms that are located closer to the resort's main facilities.
+The Kinabulu Villas are on the highest level and have the best sea views.
 The Suria Suite has two en-suite bedrooms and an outdoor bath.
 Spread over two floors, the bedrooms are upstairs and the living and dining areas are downstairs.

 Children are welcome to stay at Gaya Island Resort, however this is probably a more suitable property for couples or families with older children.
 There are a lot of steps to reach some of the villas, and whilst some are able to interconnect, the number is limited therefore cannot be guaranteed.
 The Fisherman's Cove only welcomes guests over the age of 12.